House Judiciary Tees Up For Impeachment, But Democrats Divided On Moving Ahead

 Committee members learned the news of the plan in a Friday afternoon phone call.
 By Monday morning, the committee had released a resolution detailing the new procedures for the Thursday vote.

-In addition, the panel will be able to accept evidence in closed meetings and Trump's team can respond in writing to evidence and testimony presented to the committee.
+In addition, the panel will be able to accept evidence in closed meetings, and Trump's team can respond in writing to evidence and testimony presented to the committee.

-"The Committee has taken the next step in its investigation of whether to approve articles of impeachment against President Trump," said a Democratic Judiciary aide during Monday's call.
-"It was a busy recess for us... it's going to be a busy fall."
+"The committee has taken the next step in its investigation of whether to approve articles of impeachment against President Trump," said a Democratic aide to the committee during Monday's call.
+"It was a busy recess for us. ...
+It's going to be a busy fall."

-For example, there could be hearings covering "startling" new evidence regarding potential violations of the emoluments clause that prohibits self-enrichment, such as a move by Trump to host next year's G7 Summit at his Doral, Florida resort and Vice President Mike Pence's recent stay at a Trump resort in Ireland, Judiciary committee aides said.
+For example, there could be hearings covering "startling" new evidence regarding potential violations of the emoluments clause that prohibits self-enrichment, such as a move by Trump to host next year's G-7 summit at his Doral, Fla., resort and Vice President Pence's recent stay at a Trump resort in Ireland, committee aides said.

-The developments come on the heels of a majority of House Democrats publicly announcing support for an impeachment inquiry, according to the NPR impeachment tracker, which marks a milestone that was reached during recess.
+The developments come on the heels of a majority of House Democrats publicly announcing support for an impeachment inquiry, according to the NPR impeachment tracker, which marks a milestone that was reached during last month's recess.

-"The committee has intensified its investigation," a Democratic Judiciary aide said.
-"The Mueller hearings were an important inflection point and this is the next step in the process."
+"The committee has intensified its investigation," a Democratic committee aide said.
+"The Mueller hearings were an important inflection point, and this is the next step in the process."

-There haven't been any formal votes on launching an inquiry or hearings on articles of impeachment, but many Democrats on the panel insist the panel's investigations amounted to forward movement on the issue — something many are frustrated hasn't happened sooner.
+There haven't been any formal votes on launching an inquiry or hearings on articles of impeachment, but many Democrats on the panel insist that the committee's investigations amounted to forward movement on the issue — something many are frustrated hasn't happened sooner.

 Some Democrats have accused Nadler of contributing to confusion surrounding the inquiry, with the panel telling the courts in filings that it was in the midst of an impeachment inquiry while telling a different story publicly.

-During the August recess, Nadler told CNN the panel was in the midst of formal impeachment proceedings, and could vote out articles of impeachment to the House floor by year's end.
+During the August recess, Nadler told CNN that the committee was in the midst of formal impeachment proceedings and could vote out articles of impeachment to the House floor by year's end.

 For pro-impeachment House Democrats, the rules changes are a procedural and symbolic step in the panel's efforts to show progress despite the fact that their investigations have yielded little new evidence implicating the president.

-Outside advocacy groups hoped the summer recess would increase public pressure on undecided members and top Democratic leaders to advance impeachment, but to no avail.
+Outside advocacy groups hoped to no avail that the summer recess would increase public pressure on undecided members and top Democratic leaders to advance impeachment.

 The debate about what exactly the committee is doing also highlights the growing divide among House Democrats.
 Pelosi highlighted her concerns in an Aug.
 23 caucus call.

 "The public isn't there on impeachment.
 It's your voice and constituency, but give me the leverage I need to make sure that we're ready and it is as strong as it can be," Pelosi said.
 "The equities we have to weigh are our responsibility to protect and defend the Constitution and to be unifying and not dividing.
 But if and when we act, people will know he gave us no choice.
 If he cannot respect the Constitution, we'll have to deal with that.
-It's about patriotism not partisanship."
+It's about patriotism, not partisanship."

 NPR's Tim Mak contributed to this story